auscyber/dotfiles/README.md

 it results in the supreproject being part of the NixOS derivation, which is unacceptable because _any edit_ would result in a NixOS system change.
-The provided NixOS module sets this option to `null`, which results in the removal of Nixkpgs from the system flake registry.
+The provided NixOS module sets this option to `null`, which results in the removal of Nixpkgs from the system flake registry.
 If you want Nixpkgs in the system flake registry you may override this option to a path of your Nixpkgs submodule path (possibly `lib.mkForce ../inputs/nixpkgs` or similar).